kehantan/labbook/docs/protein/purification.rst

 *Buffer C*

-* Buffer C need to be pre-cooled in cold room, we need Buffer C only in cold room.
+* Buffer C need to be pre-cooled in cold room, Buffer C only needed in cold room.

 +-------------------------------+-------+----------+----------+
 |                               | Stock | 100 mL   | 10 mL    |